 It is anticipated that you will rotate through regional and metro training sites.
 This is to ensure a rounded exposure to Medical Oncology as well as a variety of clinical supervisors.

 The recruitment and selection process will comply with relevant Queensland Health policies including the principles of equal employment opportunity.

-Given the competitive nature of the selection process trainees that preference Medical Oncology higher in their preference list will be given preference.
-Therefore, it is recommended that if your desire is to gain entry to the Medical Oncology Training Network you should make Medical Oncology advanced training position your first preference.
+Given the competitive nature of the selection process, trainees that desire to gain entry to the Medical Oncology Training Network should make Medical Oncology advanced training position their first preference.